analogdevicesinc/ai8x-training/README.md

 ### Upsampling (Fractionally-Strided 2D Convolutions)

-On AI85/AI87, the hardware supports 2D upsampling (“fractionally-strided convolutions”, sometimes called “deconvolution” even though this is not strictly mathematically correct).
+The hardware supports 2D upsampling (“fractionally-strided convolutions”, sometimes called “deconvolution” even though this is not strictly mathematically correct).
 The PyTorch equivalent is `ConvTranspose2D` with a stride of 2.

 The example shows a fractionally-strided convolution with a stride of 2, pad of 1, and a 3×3 kernel.
 This “upsamples” the input dimensions from 3×3 to output dimensions of 6×6.